 Slovenia is one of those hidden gems, which not many people knew about for such a long time!
 However, the breathtaking photos of its natural beauty and wilderness has brought more people to the visit Slovenia in the last past years than ever before!
 I travelled there, and admittedly, it is spectacular.
 Below you can find the top 7 reasons why you need to visit Slovenia!

 Slovenia is a tiny country, about the size of Sicily with only 2 million inhabitants!
 That’s less than an average capital city of the world.
 However, I found a charm behind its smallness: it gives an impression of a fairytale.
+If you are a fan of budget travel, Slovenia won’t disappoint as it is one of the cheapest countries to visit in Europe.
 Also, it is very convenient to travel to and easy to drive around — you can climb a mountain and swim in the sea in the very same day!

 There are many reasons why you should visit Slovenia, but I have listed those that made me really fall in love with the country.